AOEpeople/EasyDeploy/README.rst

 	//target path for the installation (where should it install to)
 	$systemPath = '/var/www/project/production';

-	//more properties the instalations strategie might want to know:
+	//more properties the installations strategy might want to know:
 	$projectName = 'myproject';
 	$backupDirectory = '/path/backup';
 	$environmentName='production';